emiliojab/CVParser/README.md

  Database script available at Database Script.sql (MySQL Workbench 8.0)

- It is an old project and it lacks some commenting and documentations.
+ The project is an old one and it lacks some commentings and documentations.
 Feel free to ask me anything.